"I Will Find You," by Lt. Joe Kenda, Book Review

 "If you're going to be a liar, you should at least have the decency to be good at it."— Lt.
 Joe Kenda

 Lt.
 Kenda also talks about his family, his heritage, his parents, his children.
 One funny story he shares describes what happened when he tried to teach his children to stay away from the guns he had in his home.
-He talks about how children will tend to find whatever you hide so his idea was to frighten them against using guns by demonstrating their destructive nature and their blasting noise.
-Of course, this tactic backfired on him.
+He describes how children will tend to find whatever you hide.
+His brilliant idea was to frighten them against using guns by demonstrating their destructive nature and their blasting noise.
+Somehow, this tactic backfired on him.

-Fortunately, it turned into a weekend adventure where the whole family could share time together and ultimately become proficient in the proper use and handling of guns.
-Imagine the memes that could go along with that sort of training.
+Fortunately, the event turned into a weekend adventure where the whole family could share time together and became a routine outing for the Kenda family.
+Each of them became proficient in the proper use and handling of guns.
 The family that shoots together . . .

-One poignant story Joe (May I call you Joe?) shares is told by his daughter who, as an adult, serves in a military role.
-She’s now an expert marks person.
-She told about an experience in the grocery store where she came to the aid of a fellow shopper against a lewd, obnoxious brute.
-I definitely would like to have her on my side if that ever happens to me.
+One story Joe shares is told by his daughter, who, as an adult is an expert marks person serving in a military role.
+At a grocery store one night, she came to the aid of a fellow shopper against a lewd, obnoxious brute.
+Her protective nature and fortitude shows her true heritage as Joe's offspring.

-In summary, the book I Will Find You, Solving Killer Cases from my Life Fighting Crime, despite it's graphic topic is an easy read that describes in detail the life of a public servant charged with investigating the onslaught of crime and senseless violence.
-The enduring hours, the gruesome nature of the work involved and the interruptive nature of the hours he put into his job serves to make me grateful for a job with standard hours.
+I Will Find You, Solving Killer Cases from my Life Fighting Crime is a fascinating book that describes the life of a public servant charged with investigating the onslaught of crime and senseless violence.
+The enduring hours, the gruesome nature of the work involved and the interruptive nature of the hours he put into his job makes me appreciate a job with standard business hours.

 © 2018 Peg Cole